-- The form is long and detailed so take your time to complete it, and remember that you don't have to complete it all in one go. - List all of the help your child needs before completing the claim form. - If you are not sure about how much help your child needs, or how long things take, keep a diary for a week or so to give you an idea. - Say how often your child needs help, rather than how often they get help. - It can be very difficult to do so, but try to concentrate on the difficulties your child has and the extra support they need compared to other children of the same age. - Try to use examples to describe your child's needs where possible don't just rely on the tick boxes. - Remember that the person who is looking at the form will not know your child and may not know anything about the condition. - There is a page on the claim form called 'Statement from someone who knows the child' and if there is a professional (ie a school teacher, GP, therapist etc) who could write knowledgeably about your child, put their details on this page (if not you can fill it in yourself). - If you put down the details of a professional, make sure the person is relevant.
-For example, if your child's needs are mainly night-time needs, there may be little point asking the school for details of their condition. - If you give details of more than one professional on the form, make it clear which one knows your child the best. - The Department for Work and Pensions (DWP) or Department for Communities (Northern Ireland) may write to one of the professionals you list on the form, so make sure you inform the professionals that you are putting their details down. - You could ask for help to complete the claim form from a local advice agency - see 'Further help' section.
+- The form is long and detailed so take your time to complete it, and remember that you don't have to complete it all in one go. - List all of the help your child needs before completing the claim form. - If you are not sure about how much help your child needs, or how long things take, keep a diary for a week or so to give you an idea. - Say how often your child needs help, rather than how often they get help. - This can be hard to do, but try to concentrate on the difficulties your child has and the extra support they need compared to other children of the same age. - Try to use examples to describe your child's needs where possible don't just rely on the tick boxes. - Remember that the person who is looking at the form will not know your child and may not know anything about the condition. - There is a page on the claim form called 'Statement from someone who knows the child' and if there is a professional (ie a school teacher, GP, therapist etc) who could write knowledgeably about your child, put their details on this page (if not you can fill it in yourself). - If you put down the details of a professional, make sure the person is relevant.
+For example, if your child's needs are mainly night-time needs, there may be little point asking the school for details of their condition. - If you give details of more than one professional on the form, make it clear which one knows your child the best.